EV Charging Connector Sourcing Intelligence Report, 2030

 • Format: Electronic (PDF)

-• Historical Data: 2020 - 2021
+• Historical Data: 2021 - 2022

 • Number of Pages: 60

-Electric Vehicle Charging Connector Category Overview
+Electric Vehicle Charging Connector - Procurement Trends

-Global EV Charging Connector Category Size, 2020 - 2030 (USD Million)
+Global EV Charging Connector Market Size, 2021 - 2030 (USD Million)

+The global electric vehicle charging connector market size was estimated at USD 70.03 million in 2023.
 One of the critical components of the EV charging infrastructure is its connector, sockets, and plugs used in charging stations.
 Different stations, depending on the charging level (Level 1, 2, or 3), require different types of connectors.
 The mainstream charging technology that is currently in use is wired plug-in charging or conductive charging system.
 Conductive charging can be either direct current (DC) or alternative current (AC).
 The charging connector can be divided into Type 1 (or J Plug or SAE J1772), Type 2, CCS Type 1, CCS Type 2, CHAdeMO, GB/T, and Tesla connectors.
-A prominent trend within this category pertains to the standardization of Tesla's charging plug as the industry benchmark in the U.S. In 2023, OEMs such as Ford, General Motors, and Honda announced plans to adopt Tesla’s charging ports for their vehicles.
+A prominent trend pertains to the standardization of Tesla's charging plug as the industry benchmark in the U.S. In 2023, OEMs such as Ford, General Motors, and Honda announced plans to adopt Tesla’s charging ports for their vehicles.
 As a result of this, Tesla has been rapidly building their supercharger network to increase its availability at stations for use.
-By adopting Tesla's charging plug, other automotive manufacturers can significantly increase the number of stations available.
-This will further aid category expansion.
+By adopting Tesla's charging plug, other automotive manufacturers can significantly increase the number of stations available, thereby bolstering procurement activities.

-The global electric vehicle charging connector category was estimated at USD 59.30 million in 2022.
 The expansion of charging networks is driven by the efforts of both governments and private enterprises worldwide.
+Notably, Asia Pacific accounted for 43% of the global market share in 2023.
 For instance, India is among the few countries in the world which supports the “EV30@30” program-an aim to have at least 30% of new vehicle sales to be electric by the end of 2030.
 A robust network of EV charging stations is a prerequisite for supporting this major transition in India.
 The government has enabled many policies to promote the charging network development.
 Similarly, the U.S.’s “NEVI Formula Program” and EU’s “Regulation for the Deployment of Alternative Fuels Infrastructure” provide favorable policies and additional investment for expanding charging station infrastructure.

 The EV charging segment is constantly evolving with the adoption of new technologies.
 A few instances include the shift to bidirectional charging and Open Charge Point Protocol (OCPP) 2.0.
 OCPP 2.0.1 additionally has the ability to support plug-and-charge for electric vehicles that use the ISO 15118 protocol.